pilafnoodle/plockRL/README.md

-# PlockRL: Successes, Failures and Thoughts
+# PlockRL: Process and Thoughts

 ## Overview
 PlockRL is a reinforcement learning pipeline for F1Tenth based on the TD3 algorithm.
 It tunes an imperfect driving model offline by training on lidar scan, steering and speed data collected while driving.